aimeele97/fraudulent_detection/README.md

 ## Overview

 This project focuses on the detection of fraudulent transactions in credit card data using Python.
 A synthetic dataset is generated to simulate various credit card transactions, including details such as transaction ID, customer ID, transaction date, amount, type, merchant category, location, and whether the transaction is fraudulent.
+The goal is to identify patterns and relationships in the data and build a predictive model that can accurately classify transactions as fraudulent or non-fraudulent.

 ## Dataset Generation